|Douglas Hartree and the Meccano Computer|

 “someone had been enjoying himself with an extra large Meccano set”

 When he got back to the UK he did just that.
 A Meccano set costing £20 was used to build a differential analyser that was within 2% of the accuracy of Bush’s more costly machine ($125,000).

 If you look carefully you can see the familiar meccano parts.

 It was enough to prove that analog computing was useful and soon a real machine was built at Manchester and established the University's interest in computation that would one day lead to the building of the EDSAC and the series of machines including the MU5.

 Although Hartree’s name is associated with analog computers, and the Meccano model in particular, this is a little unfair.
 Later he learned about the ENIAC and wrote about the wider possibilities of automatic computation which included a description of the Harvard Mark 1 as well as pure electronic machines.
-His enthusiasm for computation was a motivating force in the UK development of electronic machines.
+His enthusiasm for computation was a motivating force in the UK development of electronic machines - the Leo in particular.

 However it seems he was guilty of the same narrow vision of the future of computing that many of the pioneers had:

 "We have a computer here in Cambridge, one in Manchester and one at the NPL.
 I suppose there ought to be one in Scotland, but that's about all."